sjkp/Microsoft-teams-docs/teams/index.md

 Office 365 Connectors also provide a compelling extensibility solution for developers.
 Developers can build connectors through incoming webhooks to generate rich connector cards.

 [Get started with connectors](connectors.md)

+## Setting up your development environment

+To get started developing extensions for Microsoft Teams, you'll need an Office 365 account, and to be able to side-load your extensions.

+### Sign up for an Office 365 account

+To develop extensions for Microsoft Teams, you need to have an Office 365 business account.

+This can be one of the following plans:

+* Office 365 Midsize Business
+* Office 365 Enterprise E1, E3, E4, or K1
+* Office 365 Education
+* Office 365 Developer

+If you don't currently have an Office 365 for business account, you can sign up for [an Office 365 Developer subscription](https://aka.ms/devprogramsignup).

+### Enable side-loading your extensions

+**TODO**